Data files

 Text data file program version compatibility

-As mentioned above, text data files written by one version of OrcaFlex may not be compatible with other OrcaFlex versions.
+As mentioned above, text data files have weaker version compatibility features than binary data files.
+Text data files written by one version of OrcaFlex may not be compatible with other OrcaFlex versions.
+For example, text data files prepared with old program versions may not load in new program versions, or may load but be interpreted differently.
 This is the main reason we recommend using the binary data file for your model data and to use text data files principally for automation tasks.

 In case you do need to open text data files prepared with a different version of OrcaFlex, there is a conversion utility available from the Tools menu.
 The conversion process makes use of the high levels of compatibility afforded by the binary data file.
 The conversion process takes as input a text data file written with OrcaFlex version A, say.
 The output is a text data file compatible with the version that performs the conversion, version B say.
 The procedure is as follows: